LornaLynch/minecraft-photobooth/worksheet.md

 Note that, before starting this activity, you must ensure that your camera module is attached to the Raspberry Pi and enabled in the settings.
 This is covered in (this tutorial)[https://github.com/raspberrypilearning/guides/tree/master/camera].
 Once you have connected the camera, boot up the Raspberry Pi

-## Importing the Minecraft and PiCamera modules
+## Importing the Minecraft and picamera modules

 The first thing you need to do is to import the Minecraft API (Application Programming Interface).
 This enables you to connect to Minecraft and use Python to code.
-This will import the PiCamera module to control the camera and the time module to add a small delay between taking the photo and then taking the next photo.
+This will import the picamera module to control the camera and the time module to add a small delay between taking the photo and then taking the next photo.

 1. Open Minecraft from the application menu; enter an existing world or create a new one.